GenerativeAI-Samsung/Backend-contents-generation/README.md

-# Backend-contents-generation
+# Backend-contents-generation (DEPRECATED)

-- Status: LEGACY
+- Status: DEPRECATED
-  - We decided to approach the system with different desgin implication.
+  - We decided to approach the system with different design implications.